Abjad/ideassonicas2015/etc/draft.md

 changed at once in response to the realizations (or imaginings) of the composer.
 This is one of the primary design imperatives of Abjad.
-But note that this sort of structural approach to modeling the relationships between entities in musical score derives not form new technologies but from old compositional
+But note that this sort of structural approach to modeling the relationships between entities in musical score derives not from new technologies but from old compositional
 problems: we chose to model our music with code because code helps clarify complex musical relationships in our music and thereby make musical relationships easier to elaborate as we compose.
 This is not a posture that